mugdho080/lmstest/GUIDE.md

 ## Backend + GoDaddy deployment quick start
 1) In cPanel, create a MySQL database and user.
 Note the host, db name, user, and password.
-2) Upload the entire project (including the `backend/` folder) into `public_html/academy/`.
+2) Upload the entire project (including the `backend/` folder) into `public_html/academy/` so URLs resolve under `https://your-domain.com/academy/`.
 3) In `backend/`, update `config.php` with your GoDaddy MySQL credentials and a strong `api_key` (a default config is already included).
 4) In phpMyAdmin, run `backend/schema.sql` to create the tables.
-5) Run `backend/seed.php` once (visit `https://your-domain.com/backend/seed.php`) to load the full chapter/lesson/quiz content into the `chapters` table.
+5) Run `backend/seed.php` once (visit `https://your-domain.com/academy/backend/seed.php`) to load the full chapter/lesson/quiz content into the `chapters` table.
-6) The frontend will call `backend/api.php` to fetch chapters, register/log in clients, and sync progress.
-Admin tools can call `backend/api.php?action=admin_clients` with the `X-API-Key` header you set.
+6) The frontend will call `/academy/backend/api.php` to fetch chapters, register/log in clients, and sync progress.
+Admin tools can call `/academy/backend/api.php?action=admin_clients` with the `X-API-Key` header you set.
-7) If you want to edit content later, update `backend/data/chapters.json` and re-run `backend/seed.php`.
+7) If you want to edit content later, update `backend/data/chapters.json` and re-run `backend/seed.php` at `https://your-domain.com/academy/backend/seed.php`.